General Studies, Teacher Education Specialization Elementary (K-6) AS

 - Students are strongly encouraged to complete their SDV, ENG, and MTH requirements first.

-- It is recommended that the HIS requirement include American history and world history.
-Students should consult with prospective four-year institutions to determine best options for transfer.
+- Students should consult with their academic advisor and check with prospective four-year institutions to determine best options for transfer.

 - Students should regularly meet with their faculty advisor and check their advisement report in MyTyler – SIS.